 - All employees MUST wash their hands immediately upon entering a home and before shaking hands with or hugging/holding/touching a child and should avoid super close contact throughout the shift.

-- All TC employees are required to follow all precautions recommended by the CDC including frequent hand washing, social distancing, proper sanitation practices in the home, etc. and are required to follow all local ordinances and laws pertaining to the virus including any “lock down” rules.
-Nannies should spend their shifts primarily indoors or in private yards and should not be visiting public areas even in cities that are not in lock down.
+- All TC employees are strongly encouraged to follow all precautions recommended by the CDC including frequent hand washing, social distancing, proper sanitation practices in the home, etc. and are required to follow all local ordinances and laws.

 - Information regarding The Nanny Relief Fund can be found here.

 Additional Policy Changes